edinabwari/alx-higher_level_programming/README.md

-# All s python project task.
+# All  python project task.
 # More to be added soon